Moderate EvidencePolyphenols3 products compared

 Pros

-200mg trans-resveratrol — consistent with lower-dose trials showing blood pressure support
+200mg is consistent with some lower-dose human trials showing blood pressure-relevant effects, so it's not clinically negligible

 Cons